-Description actions KPIs 2018 2019 As Constantia Flexibles is a global player on the packaging market, personnel development is key to place that governs (minimum requirements, Training hours per FTE (Full-time Equivalent) 17.51 18.52 sustainable success.
-Missing trainings and development activities can lead to a decrease of motivation, resulting in high attrition and low performance, increased recruiting/replacement costs and loss of competitive advantage.
+Description Mitigation policies and actions KPIs 2018 2019 As Constantia Flexibles is a global player on the packaging market, personnel development is key to Group Training Policy in place that governs Training hours per FTE (Full-time Equivalent) 17.51 18.52 sustainable success.
+Missing trainings and development activities can lead to a decrease of motivation, resulting in high attrition and low performance, increased recruiting/replacement costs and loss of competitive advantage. minimum requirements, roles and responsibilities as well as documentation, evaluation and reporting requirements on a global level.
 Share of employees trained for minimum 1 day 61.56% 58.46%